 - 1. The rite of baptism is designed for believers who have repented of their sin and have put their faith in God and in his Christ.
-The model demonstrated in John's baptism displayed a personal conviction and understanding of the need for cleansing in repentance of sin. - 2.
+10 The model demonstrated in John's baptism displayed a personal conviction and understanding of the need for cleansing and repentance of sin.
+11 - 2.
 Baptism is an essential part of Christian discipleship.
 12 The support for this statement is the link that Christ makes between discipleship and baptism in the last chapters of Matthew and Mark.
-The two verses in the Gospels referring to baptism (Matt 28:19 noted above and Mark 16:15-16) are given as part of the command of the Great Commission.
-And in Mark's record of the Great Commission, Jesus says, "Go into all the world and preach the gospel to all creation.
+The two verses in the Gospels referring to baptism (Matthew 28:19 noted above and Mark 16:15-16) are given as part of the command of the Great Commission.
+And in Mark's record of the Great Commission, Jesus says, "Go into all the world and proclaim the gospel to the whole creation.
 Whoever believes and is baptized will be saved, but whoever does not believe will be condemned." - 3.
 Theologically, water baptism presupposes spiritual regeneration as a prevenient and primary work of God in and through the person of the Holy Spirit.
-John the Baptist said that the one who is to come would baptize with the Spirit.
-From a logical and chronological perspective, the Spirit regenerates the heart
+13 John the Baptist said that the one who is to come would baptize with the Spirit.
+From a logical and chronological perspective, the Spirit regenerates the heart of the believer first, making -5- SWCC 2022 1.2 8 T. R. Schreiner, "Circumcision," in Hawthorne, Martin, and Reid, Dictionary of Paul and His Letters, p.
+138. 9 Ibid 10 Andreas J. Kostenberger, "Baptism in the Gospels," in Schreiner, Wright, and Clendenen, Believer's Baptism. p.
+33 11 Ibid.